How to book Kirby Cove Campground

 Take the workable Headlands stay first

-If Kirby Cove is gone, moving quickly on a nearby fallback can be better than waiting on one exact bridge-view night.
+If Kirby Cove is gone, securing Bicentennial or Haypress can be smarter than waiting on one exact bridge-view reopening.

 How Camp-Now helps once the Kirby Cove release is gone